-In Qualtrics, the Side by Side question style allows the survey author to present two or more grid-style questions beside one another.
-These could be any combination of single-response grid (called a Pick One - Multi in Q) or multiple-response grid (called a Pick Any - Grid in Q).
+In Qualtrics, the Side by Side question (formerly known as gap analysis question) style allows the survey author to present two or more grid-style questions beside one another.
+These could be any combination of a single-response grid (called a Pick One - Multi in Q) or a multiple-response grid (called a Pick Any - Grid in Q).
 Q does not have an equivalent Question Type that combines these, and the different elements of such questions must be analyzed separately.
 The way such data is stored in the Qualtrics SPSS export means that Q cannot detect and separate the different questions automatically.
-Such Side by Side questions will appear a series of individual Pick One questions when the data is imported into Q, and so some additional set-up is therefore necessary.
+Such Side by Side questions will appear as a series of individual Pick One questions when the data is imported into Q, and so some additional set-up is therefore necessary.

 In Qualtrics, a Side by Side question might look like this:

 - Qualtrics data with side-by-side questions imported into Q

 The variables will appear in the Variables and Questions tab with the variables for the first question above the variables for the second question.
 These sets of variables should be combined as a pair of questions.
 In the above example, the question types for the two questions are Pick One - Multi and Pick Any - Grid, but other combinations are also possible.
 For each set of variables: